WITCH interview with Emmanuel ‘Jagari’ Chanda

 The other guys I remember in the ‘Ngozi Family’ were Peter Bwalya (bass) later replaced by Justin Nyirongo, Scare (drums), and Jasper Lungu (2nd guitar/vocals), but I was not in constant check with the changes in the lineup.
 There were several.

 One of the most important groups from the scene was ‘Musi-O-Tunya’, which featured an amazing guitarist who later released several solo albums.
 His name was Rikki Ililonga.
-Keith Mlevhu played for ‘The Real Five’ and was also a great guitarist.
+Another amazing guitarist was Keith Mlevhu.
+Mlevhu played for ‘The Real Five’.

 Keith Mlevu (Shem Mulevu was his real name) was one of Zambia’s most accomplished musicians and guitarists.
 I first saw and heard him play during a music festival at Jubilee Hall in Lusaka, during my school holidays when I visited my grandfather in Lusaka.
 Keith was impressive with his solos and vocals.
 His band was called ‘The Rev 5’.
 They mostly mimicked The Rolling Stones while the Lusaka Beatles, later ‘Earth Quakes’, followed the Beatles style.
 He later left and played with various groups before he went solo.

-Do you think that there is a certain reflection of war times in your music?
+Is there reflection of war in your music?

-Zambia was in difficult circumstances.
-Paul Ngozi got a record deal, but for instance went to Nairobi to print bootlegs.
+Paul Ngozi got a record deal but had to go to Nairobi to print out bootlegs.

 Maybe I missed that Paul Ngozi turn of events but what I know is that at one point in Zambia we had a censorship board which banned or could disallow certain songs being played on national radio if that’s what you are referring to.
 Insulting songs or those criticizing government policies were considered to be in bad taste, for instance.

-Was the scene influenced by any psychedelic drugs?
+Was the scene influenced by any psychedelics or other sort of drugs?

 We never toured Nigeria, but we recorded in Kenya, performed in Tanzania (Bahai Beach), Malawi (almost the entire country), Zimbabwe (few towns), Swaziland, Botswana (many towns), and almost all the provinces of Zambia.
 I do not remember experiencing flops in these areas, some of our music was rather new to them so our repertoire was a mix of Western songs and our own compositions.
 My band was highly talented so it was easy for us to read our audience’s expectations and adapt to the occasion.
 Generally the band was appreciated and well received.
 We were quite entertaining and a lovable bunch.

-What can you tell us about genre called “Kalindula”?
-The most well known representatives were the “Five Revolutions”.
-Would you care to share a few words about this genre?
+What can you tell me about ‘Kalindula’?
+The most well known representatives were the ‘Five Revolutions’ I believe.
+Would you care to share a few words about this genre.
+It was mainly released on ZMP label?

 There are 10 provinces, about 72 ethnic groups in Zambia.
 In each province there are a few common social ceremonies, festivals, lifeline occupational activities, etc. which determine the type of music and musical instruments to employ.
 In turn, these give guidance to the genre that is relevant.
 Kalindula is just one of the many there are in Zambia and its common in some parts of Central and most of Luapula provinces in the country.
 However, Kalindula became more popular after ZMPL signed recording contracts with a few bands and solo artists who had the bias of this genre.
 These included ‘The 5 Revoutions’, ‘Mulemena Boys’, ‘Sereje Kalindula Band’, ‘Lima Jazz Band’, ‘Spokes Chola’, ‘P.K.
 Chishala’, ‘Shalawambe’ and many more.